ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 resource server with which the client wants to communicate.

 An example access token response from the authorization to the client is depicted in {{rpk-authorization-response-example}}.
-Note that caching proxies process the Max-Age option in the CoAP response which has a default value of 60 seconds.
+Caching proxies process the Max-Age option in the CoAP response which has a default value of 60 seconds (Section 5.6.1 of [RFC7252]).
 The authorization server SHOULD adjust the Max-Age option such that it does not exceed the `expires_in` parameter to avoid stale responses.